skaclmbr/skaclmbr.github.io/aboutme.md

 ### history

-I'm very much a short-attention-span person with bouts of prolonged concentration.
+I'm very much a short-attention-span person blessed with occasional bouts of prolonged concentration.
 Sometimes, it works out great.